fbelavenuto/msx1fpga/README.md

  - Page Up: MSX SELECT key;
  - END: MSX STOP key.

-The joystick port is mapped as JoyMega, and configured to use a SEGA Genesis/Megadrive joypad.
+The joystick port for Multicore Boards are mapped as JoyMega, and configured to use a SEGA Genesis/Megadrive joypad.
+Other boards are mapped as single joystick/joypad with 2 buttons.

 To go to the BASIC from the MSX-DOS you must execute the BASIC command.